-Contractor: Mathematica Policy Research, Inc.; Vanderbilt University; Chesapeake Research Associates
+Contractor: Mathematica Policy Research, Inc.; Vanderbilt University

 The Teacher Incentive Fund (TIF) is authorized by Title V, Part D of the Elementary and Secondary Education Act (ESEA) and annual appropriations acts.
 The purpose of the TIF program is to develop and implement performance-based compensation systems (PBCSs) for teachers, principals, and other personnel in high-need schools.

 Research indicates that high quality teachers are critical to raising student achievement in low-performing schools, but schools most in need often have difficulty in attracting and retaining high-quality teachers.
-Performance pay is a policy promoted by the TIF program to improve the quality of teachers in high-need schools.
-This evaluation studies performance pay that provides substantial and differentiated bonus pay to high-performing teachers in low-performing schools with high-need students.
+Performance pay is a policy promoted by the TIF program to improve the quality of educators in high-need schools.
+This evaluation studies performance pay that provides substantial and differentiated bonus pay to high-performing educators in low-performing schools with high-need students.
 The study will address the following:

-Cost/Duration: $12,000,000 over 6 years (December 2009–December 2015)
+Cost/Duration: $13,700,000 over 6 1/2 years (December 2009–May 2017)

 Current Status: Data analyses are underway for the third year of program implementation for a report to be released in fall 2016.
 The first report was released on September 16, 2014. (http://ies.ed.gov/pubsearch/pubsinfo.asp?pubid=NCEE20144019).
 The second report was released on September 24, 2015. (http://ies.ed.gov/pubsearch/pubsinfo.asp?pubid=NCEE20154020).
 Additional reports will be announced on http://ies.ed.gov/ncee.